Gerard NahumThis is a featured page

 Difficulties on theory

-Nahum’s theory, in short, posits that consciousness can be associated with a certain amount of information content of some part of the central nervous system; that this information is equivalent to a certain amount of negative entropy (order) or energy; that at the point of irreversible neurological activity cessation (or death) the magnitude of the energy associated with consciousness will be conserved according to the law of conservation of energy; that this consciousness energy loss will correspond to a loss of neurological mass according to the mass-energy equivalence relation; and that by measuring the radiation of all possible types of energy at the point of termination in an isolated chamber that the mass of departed consciousness could be measured in units of kilograms.
+Nahum’s theory, in short, posits that consciousness can be associated with a certain amount of information content of some part of a living, sentient being (presumably within the central nervous system); that this information is equivalent to a certain amount of negative entropy (order) or energy; that at the point of irreversible neurological activity cessation (or death) the magnitude of the energy associated with consciousness will be conserved according to the law of conservation of energy; that this consciousness energy loss will correspond to a loss of physical mass according to the mass-energy equivalence relation; and that by measuring the radiation of all possible types of energy at the point of termination in an isolated chamber that the mass of departed consciousness could be measured in units of kilograms.

-The first issue with this argument is that the mass-energy equivalence relation only applies to situations wherein there is a transformation of sub-atomic particle into another type of subatomic particle, releasing energy in the process, such as in radioactive decay, e.g. carbon-14 converting to nitrogen-14 plus radiation; solar thermonuclear reactions, e.g. four protons converting to one helium-4 atom, releasing energy in the form of gamma ray photons and neutrinos, whereby 0.7% of the mass of the original four protons is lost; or as in various types energy-mass changes that occur in high speed particle colliders.
+The first issue with this argument is that the mass-energy equivalence relation has been shown to apply only to situations wherein there is a transformation of sub-atomic particle into another type of subatomic particle, releasing energy in the process, such as in radioactive decay, e.g. carbon-14 converting to nitrogen-14 plus radiation; solar thermonuclear reactions, e.g. four protons converting to one helium-4 atom, releasing energy in the form of gamma ray photons and neutrinos, whereby 0.7% of the mass of the original four protons is lost; or as in various types energy-mass changes that occur in high speed particle colliders.

-None of these types of decay processes, however, will occur when a person dies; subsequently the process by which a person dies will conform to the laws of chemistry, the conservation of mass being of predominance.
-The mass-energy equivalence principle, in the form of neurological hydrocarbon molecules (or other types of brain atoms) undergoing nuclei transformation, at the point of death, to release energy, will not apply to human death as Nahum posits.
+None of these types of decay processes, however, are known to occur when a person dies; thus, the process by which a person dies should conform to the laws of chemistry, the conservation of mass being of predominance.
+The mass-energy equivalence principle, in the form of hydrocarbon molecules (or other types of atoms) undergoing nuclei transformation, at the point of death, to release energy, should not apply to human death as Nahum posits.

 The second issue of difficulty with Nahum’s theory is the postulate of correlating mental intelligence, in the form of stored information, to entropy or rather negative entropy.
 While it is has been argued, as Hermann Helmholtz stated in 1882, that the magnitude of entropy is proportional to the order of a system, no one has ever presented a derivation starting with the basic 1865 Clausius definition entropy, as differential unit of heat dQ passing the boundary of a system divided by the absolute temperature T of the system, to arrive at some formulation of entropy (or the negative of entropy) as a absolute measure of brain intellect or better yet consciousness (or the information value of consciousness).
 Nahum, however, states, in his abstract, that these connections are “well-established”, specifically commenting that the “equivalence of energy/negative entropy with information system content” is a well-established physical relationship.